Conflict Management Systems Design Seminar

 This seminar is an interactive workshop designed to introduce students to the theory, principles and practice of conflict management systems design with the goal of training students to assume this new and creative professional role.
 Lawyers are increasingly being called upon to act not simply as litigators or deal-makers, but also as “process architects” for institutions, organizations and governments.
-In addition, they are being asked to design, tailor and manage systems to handle ‘streams” of disputes in an effective and efficient manner, such as those arising from mass torts, natural disasters and government programs.
+In addition, they are being asked to design, tailor and manage systems to handle ‘streams” of disputes in an effective and efficient manner, such as those arising from commercial transactions, mass torts, natural disasters, government programs and restorative justice initiatives.

 The class meets one Friday afternoon and two Saturdays (all day) and two Sundays (all day).
 Due to the intensive and interactive nature of the seminar, attendance at all class sessions is mandatory.
-Grades will be based on class participation including discussions and simulations, the quality of a five -page “response paper” in advance of the second weekend session (commenting on and critiquing one of the case studies), and a 15-page final seminar paper analyzing a current dispute system, designing a new system or proposing a new framework for the systems design field.
+Grades will be based on class participation including discussions and simulations, the quality of a five-page journal analyzing a class consulting team simulation and a 15-page final seminar paper analyzing a current dispute system, designing a new system or proposing a new framework for the systems design field.

 Prerequisite: A three-credit course on Negotiations, Mediation or Alternative Dispute Resolution.
 Neither the Negotiations Seminar (LAWJ-317-02) offered in Week One for one credit nor any section of International Negotiations offered for two credits satisfy the prerequisite for this class.